 - Pay for someone’s coffee or meal at a drive-through.

 - Deliver a hot chocolate to a Salvation Army bell ringer.

 - Give a lottery ticket to a stranger.

-- Donate new or used books to a library or school.
+- Donate new or used books (or other supplies) to a library, school or nonprofit.

-- Leave change in the vending machine or newspaper rack.
+- Leave change in a vending machine or newspaper rack.

 - Give a blanket or toiletries to a homeless individual.